+Walk frequently - once every hour while awake.
 You are encouraged to use your arms for any typical daily activity.
-No heavy lifting, pushing, or pulling (<10 lb) for \sim 2-3 weeks.
-You may resume light exercise (treadmill, elliptical) after \sim 2-3 weeks, with gradual return to your "normal" level of activity thereafter.
-No push-ups or upper body exercises for \sim 6 weeks.
+No heavy lifting (<10 lb) for $\sim$ 2-3 weeks.
+You may resume light exercise (treadmill, elliptical) after $\sim$ 2-3 weeks, with gradual return to "normal" level of activity thereafter.

+No push-ups of upper body exercises for $\sim$ 6 weeks.
 You may return to work whenever you feel as though you are able.

-• SEXUAL ACTIVITY
+SEXUAL ACTIVITY

-You may resume sexual activity after 2 weeks.
-Please remember that you have recently had a major surgical procedure & utilize good judgement.
+You may resume sexual activity once your drains have been removed.
+Please remember that you have recently had a major surgical procedure and utilize good judgement.